 (Lenses don't create perspective or flatness: subject distance does.
 With shorter lenses, we need to move in closer to the subject.
 If we move in too close, we get a distorted "stretched-out" effect known as foreshortening.
 If we step back too far, the subject looks compressed.
 At close range, the distance between a horse's eyes and nose is substantial, but from a great distance, it's rather small.
 There's a reason why the most popular focal lengths for portraits are of moderate length: they give a look which is least contrived and distracting: neither foreshortened not compressed.
 Here are some pictures made with a Nikkor 200M lens on 4x5 film.
 On 5x7, a 300mm lens (12-inch) gives the same basic perspective).

-The Nikkor M series are Tessar designs: they are very sharp but have less coverage compared to "standard" Plasmat designs such as Sironar, Symmar, etc. On the other hand, they have lovely blur rendition and are tiny in comparison.
+The Nikkor M series are Tessar designs: they are very sharp but have less coverage compared to "standard" Plasmat designs such as Sironar, Symmar, etc. On the other hand, they are tiny in comparison.
 Nikon says they are APO (highly color-corrected) at infinity but I have found that Tessars work very nicely at moderate and distance too.
 Except when shooting at genuine macro distance like 1:1 and beyond, these lenses are excellent.

 * For photographs of architectural interiors and facades we often need lenses which provide extra-wide coverage to facilitate extreme view camera movements.
 Fuji and Nikon lenses for these purposes generally have the name "Wide" or "W".
 The Schneider Super-Angulon and Rodenstock Grandagons designs fall into this category.